aloneguid/config/README.markdown

 There are a few requirements to declaring a setting a s member of derived `SettingsContainer` class:

-* The field must be read-only
+* The property must be either read-write, or can be read-only if a default value is provided
 * It cannot be static

 A setting has a few basic properties: